Jsebas0721/car-finder-app/README.md

 $ rails s
 ```
 7. Start the Apllication:
--Open a new terminal in your machine
+  7.1 Open a new terminal in your machine
 -Navigate to the Repository folder using the **cd** command.
 -Run the following command:
 ```